TakudzwaChoto/zkp-snarks/README.md

 ---

-**⚡ Built for Research Excellence**: This framework is designed for academic research in adversarial prompt detection, achieving publication-quality results with comprehensive ablation study capabilities.
+**⚡ Built for Research Excellence**: This framework is designed for research in adversarial prompt detection.